6 Reasons to Steer Clear of Canola Oil (even organic)Updated: March 23, 2018 healthy fats

 While canola oil could certainly have a worse fatty acid profile, the PUFAs it contains are prone to rancidity even if organic.
 This is due to the heavy processing required to process the canola plant into canola oil.
 One of the few things it has going for it is a not too terrible omega 3:6 ratio.

 You certainly should never cook let alone fry with canola oil!
 It is completely inappropriate for this purpose creating free radicals from the 30% or so PUFA content (similar to peanut oil).
-Compare this with the 3-15% PUFA content of olive oil, 4% for grassfed beef tallow, and 10% for pastured lard.
+Compare this with the 3-15% PUFA content of olive oil, 4% for grassfed beef tallow, 10% for pastured lard, and 12% for avocado oil.
 These fats are far healthier choices for cooking where omega-9 fatty acids are primary.

 Canola: Hiding in Plain Sight